In this panel discussion, learn how to tackle challenges to create inclusive STEM environments.

 In our current political, social, cultural climate a resounding call for diversity and inclusion can be heard.

-- Diversity in the biotech space
+- Diversity in engineering and academia

-- Diversity and bias in scholarly publishing
+- Diversity and Bias in scholarly publishing

 - Personal experiences of a lack of diversity in STEM